 - Adequate garbage receptacles in/by the premises.

-If the landlord doesn't provide this, then a court would probably rule that the tenant can be constructively evicted.
+The landlord must provide this, otherwise it probably be ruled that the tenant can be constructively evicted.
 In such case, the tenant may be able to choose whether to exercise their "repair and deduct" right or just simply decide to move out without any further responsibility under the lease.

 Housing Discrimination Laws

 Columbia, MO tenants are protected from any form of discrimination in housing under the Fair Housing Act.
 Under the Fair Housing Act, it's illegal for landlords to discriminate against a tenant based on their familial status, disability, sex, ancestry, national origin, race, color, and religion.

-The Act also makes it illegal for landlords to retaliate against their tenants for exercising their legal right.
+The Fair Housing Act also makes it illegal for landlords to retaliate against their tenants for exercising their legal right.
 Such rights may include a right to file for a discrimination complaint, or to assist or testify in an investigation.
 You cannot evict tenants for this in Missouri.

-For the full text regarding the state's security deposit laws, please click here.
+For the full text regarding Missouri security deposit laws, please click here.

-For more information regarding landlord-tenant laws in Columbia, please contact Real Property Group today and look into Missouri legal services.
+For more information regarding the landlord-tenant act in Columbia, please contact Real Property Group today and look into Missouri legal services.

 Disclaimer: This blog should not be used as a substitute for legal advice from a licensed attorney in your state.
 Laws in Missouri frequently change, and this post might not be updated at the time of your reading.
 Please contact us for any questions you have in regards to this content or any other aspect of your property management needs.